-Since joining the faculty in 2006, Linda Beck has developed several new courses that reflect her research interests, such as Civic Engagement & Social Accountability in which students work on a service-learning project with one of Maine's many non-profit organizations.
+Since joining the faculty in 2006, Linda Beck has developed several new courses that reflect her research interests, such as Political Activism and Advocacy in which students work on a service-learning project with one of Maine's many non-profit organizations.
 Linda has herself conducted research on social accountability in both Africa and Asia.
 She has also worked with Maine's environmental community, serving as president of the Maine Conservation Alliance.
 Her work on environmental issues in the US and overseas informs her newly developed course, Environmental Politics in Comparative Perspective.
 Linda has published various articles, chapters in edited volumes and a book on ethno-politics and democratization in Senegal (W. Africa), and has conducted research for various deveopment organizations such as the US Agency for International Development, the World Bank, Freedom House, and the International Budget Project.

 Jim Melcher was born and raised in Madison, WI, one of America's most politically active cities.
 His undergraduate degrees in Political Science and Geography are a reflection of his strong interest in the interactions between American politics, geography and history.
 He went on to write his doctoral dissertation on state political parties at the University of Minnesota, and was the last doctoral student of legendary parties scholar Frank Sorauf.
 He's taught at UMF since 1999 and teaches a wide range of courses on American politics, government and political thought.
 He also serves as pre-law adviser.
 He has become known throughout the University of Maine system for his work on the Maine Public Policy Scholars program, and has become a frequent "voice of the University" in his numerous interviews as a political expert with media both within and outside Maine.
 Jim and his wife Nancy Finnegan live in Augusta, ME.